ws-akimov/ApologyPhone/README.md

 #Summary
 You just need to do following steps:

-1. Make sure that you have installed (If you have problems with this read "Prerequisites"):
+1. Make sure that you have installed (If you have problems with this read "Prerequisites"): Node.js, MongoDB (On default port 27017), Bower.
-	1.1 Node.js
-	1.2 MongoDB (On default port 27017)
-	1.3 Bower

 2. Clone repository